 Other sources of systematic drift rate errors may be temperature-sensitive torques due to differential expansion – torques due to the nonorthogonality of the principal axes and wheel speed change.

-The random drift is due to small uncertainty torques such as caused by bearing noise, friction, temperature gradients, all of which are time variables.
-Random drift is generally determined by statistical analysis of a large number of drift tests.
+The random drift is due to small uncertainty torques such as those caused by bearing noise, friction, and temperature gradients, all of which are time variables.
+Random drift is generally determined by statistical analysis of many drift tests.

-Important Considerations To Be In Mind While Using Gyro Wireline Tool In OIl & Gas Wells
+Essential Considerations To Be In Mind While Using Gyro Wireline Tool In Oil & Gas Wells

-- Gyroscopes are very sensitive to vibration so the gyro single shot must be run and retrieved on wireline.
+- Gyroscopes are very sensitive to vibration, so the gyro single shot must be run and retrieved on a wireline.

-- The gyroscope may also drift away from its set direction while it is being run in the hole.
-When the instrument is recovered therefore, its alignment must be checked, and a correction applied to the readings obtained from the survey.
-Gyro single shots are often used to orient deflecting tools near casing.
+- The gyroscope may drift away from its set direction while running in the hole.
+When the instrument is recovered, its alignment must be checked, and a correction applied to the readings obtained from the survey.
+Gyro single shots are often used to orient deflecting tools near the casing.

-- The Gyro Multi-Shot is used in cased holes to obtain a series of surveys along the length of the wellbore.
-The magnetic multi-shot cannot be used because of the interefence to the earths magnetic field, caused by the magnetisation of the casing.
+- Gyro Multi-Shot is used in cased holes to obtain a series of surveys along the wellbore length.
+The magnetic multi-shot cannot be used because of the interference with the Earth’s magnetic field caused by the magnetization of the casing.

 - The directional surveyor must keep track of the depth at which the pre-set timer takes a picture.
-Only those shots taken at known depth when the pipe stationary will be recorded.
+Only those shots taken at a known depth when the pipe is stationary will be recorded.

-- When the multi-shot is recovered, the film is developed and the survey results read.
-In the case of both single shot and multi-shot instruments adequate centralization must be provided so that the instrument is properly aligned with the wellbore.
+- When the multi-shot is recovered, the film is developed, and the survey results read.
+In the case of both single-shot and multi-shot instruments, adequate centralization must be provided so that the device is correctly aligned with the wellbore.